Floobits/floobits-vim/README.md

 * To join a room, use `:FlooJoinRoom https://floobits.com/r/room_owner/room_name/`.
 Room urls are the same as what you see in the web editor.
 * To part a room, use `:FlooPartRoom`.
+* To toggle follow mode, use `:FlooToggleFollowMode`.
+* To make everyone else go to your cursor, use `:FlooPing`.

 ## Troubleshooting